 Both diseases can have serious health implications for horses, and they can even be fatal in some instances.
 Learn more about effective mosquito management for horse farms.
 Prevention is the best medicine, so ask your equine veterinarian about important vaccines to prevent EEE and WEE.

 There is a lot you can do to make sure mosquitoes aren’t going to make your backyard their new home.
-You’d be surprised at the tiny areas in which mosquitoes are able to lay their eggs.
-Begin by removing all trash from your yard which could be holding water, and also check for areas of pooling in holes and dog dishes.
+You’d be surprised at the places where mosquitoes are able to lay their eggs.
+Begin by removing any trash or debris from your yard.
+This refuse -- whether its a bottle cap, candy wrapper or old tire -- can easily hold enough water to serve as a mosquito-egg nursery.
+Also check for areas that regularly collect water, including mud puddles, pool covers, water troughs, and dog dishes.

-Mosquito traps are an easy way to dramatically reduce the mosquito population on your property without exposing your pets to potentially harmful chemicals.
+CO2 mosquito traps are an easy way to dramatically reduce the mosquito population on your property without exposing your pets to potentially harmful chemicals.
 Mosquito traps, such as the Mosquito Magnet®, can be placed in your yard and will start working immediately to eliminate these pests.

 Mosquito Magnet® mosquito traps safely lure in the female mosquitoes that are looking for a blood meal by using carbon dioxide and an attractant that mimics the scent of human body chemistry.
 Mosquitoes are then sucked into the trap, where they dehydrate and die within 24 hours.
-Mosquito Magnet® traps are also an effective way to control other bloodsuckers, such as black flies, midges and no-see-ums that can be bothersome to your pets as well.
+Mosquito Magnet® traps are also an effective way to control other bloodsuckers, such as black flies, midges, and no-see-ums that can be bothersome to your pets as well.